UBC-DSCI/dsci-100/FAQ.md

 # What is the structure of the class?

+**Tues/Thurs may swap here; I haven't settled on the exact schedule pattern yet.
+But aside from Tues/Thurs swap, this is all correct.**

 Each week (starting on Thursday) will have the following pattern:

 - I will release pre-lecture reading material a few days earlier (usually on